 When I was young, I wanted to grow up to be like Leonardo Da Vinci.

-Now as an adult, I’m still in awe of the wide-range of his pursuits and accomplishments, his track record of creative endeavors and excellence in so many fields from anatomy and architecture to painting and applied physics.
-Leonardo is the quintessential “Renaissance Man” or polymath – an individual who with life-long curiosity pursues knowledge, skills, and achievements across many, seemingly diverse fields.
+Now as an adult, I’m still in awe of the wide-range of his pursuits and accomplishments.
+Leonardo pursued innovative endeavors and achieved excellence in so many fields, from anatomy and architecture to painting and applied physics.

 The Renaissance Ideal